Purpose of this privacy notice

-As there is not an adequacy decision by the European Commission in relation to India, it will not be deemed to provide an adequate level of protection for your personal information for the purpose of the Data Protection Legislation.
+As there is not an adequacy decision by the European Commission in relation to India and Pakistan, it will not be deemed to provide an adequate level of protection for your personal information for the purpose of the Data Protection Legislation.

 We have put in place the following measures to ensure that your personal data is treated by those third parties in a way that is consistent with and which respects the Data Protection Legislation, as follows: a legal contract, a non-disclosure agreement, password protection, secure cloud based sites for data sharing, file encryption and we carry out regular audits of work completed by them

 Should you require further information about these protective measures, please contact us by emailing email@example.com

 We have put in place commercially reasonable and appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

 It is important that the personal data we hold about you is accurate and current.
 Should your personal information change, please notify us of any changes of which we need to be made aware by contacting us, using the contact details below.

 Under certain circumstances, by law you have the right to: